1980 Summer Olympics boycott: Athletes and sportspeople competing without national flags or anthems

 Lord Killanin permitted NOC-qualified athletes to compete at the Games without their national flags or anthems (which allowed NOCs to send athletes in a non-national context), but this did not allow other individuals lacking NOC sanction to participate in the Games, as this was perceived by the IOC as a potential weakening of their authority.
 Four competitors (including one athlete) from New Zealand competed independently and marched under their NOC flag because the government officially supported the boycott.
 The athletes of 16 countries did not fly their national flags.
 Instead, Olympic flags were raised, and the Olympic Anthem replaced their national anthems at the medal ceremonies.
 There was one awards ceremony where three Olympic flags were raised, that being the men's individual pursuit in cycling.

+At the opening ceremony's Parade of Nations, the 16 partially boycotting countries sent only a flag-bearer to march after the placard-bearer, without the rest of the delegation following the flag-bearer.

+Other modifications

-Other modifications were made to the Games' activities, such as when the boycott prevented Montreal Mayor Jean Drapeau from attending the Moscow Games.
-Sandra Henderson and Stéphane Préfontaine, the final torchbearers at the previous games, were sent in his stead to participate in the Antwerp Ceremony at the opening ceremony, and at the closing ceremony, the Los Angeles city flag (rather than the United States flag) was raised to symbolize the next host of the Olympic Games in a break from tradition that was initiated by the host nation.
+Traditionally, the mayor of the previous host city (Montreal, Canada) hands over the Olympic flag, but Montreal Mayor Jean Drapeau was prevented from attending due to the boycott.
+Sandra Henderson and Stéphane Préfontaine, the final torchbearers at the previous games, participated in his place.

+Closing ceremony protocol rules dictated that the flag of the next host should be raised, but the United States "strongly objected" to the IOC's plans to enforce this rule.
+During the 83rd IOC Session just before the Games, IOC Director Monique Berlioux discovered a "loophole" where the French and English versions of the rules differed; one version stated to use the flag of the "country of the organizing city", while the other stated to use the flag of the "organizing city".
+Berlioux as well as LAOOC head Peter Ueberroth agreed to use the Los Angeles city flag instead.
+The Olympic hymn was played in place of the United States national anthem.

 The Antwerp flag was received by an IOC member from the United States instead of the mayor of Los Angeles, Tom Bradley; there was no handover to Los Angeles ceremony at the closing.

 Non-participating countries

-Sixty-five countries that were invited to the 1980 Olympics, plus Qatar, did not participate for various reasons, including support for the boycott and economic reasons.
-(Qatar's 1980 IOC recognition came too late for it to be invited.)
-Taiwan refused to participate as a result of the 1979 Nagoya Resolution, in which the People's Republic of China agreed to participate in IOC activities if Taiwan was referred to as "Chinese Taipei".
-However, China boycotted the 1980 Moscow Games as well.
+Sixty-eight National Olympic Committees that were invited to the 1980 Summer Olympics, plus Qatar, did not participate for various reasons, including support for the boycott and economic reasons (Qatar's National Olympic Committee was recognized in February of that year, but not in time to assemble a delegation to be sent).
+Taiwan refused to participate as a result of the 1979 Nagoya Resolution, in which the People's Republic of China agreed to participate in IOC activities if Taiwan was referred to as "Chinese Taipei NOC".
+However, the Sino-Soviet split during that time led China to refuse sending a delegation to the 1980 Summer Olympics as well: